FendlerConsulting/ninja-camunda/README.md

 Have a look at the class `com.jensfendler.ninjacamunda.CamundaProvider` for an overview of additional properties.

-- Install an instance of the `NinjaCamundaModule` in your Ninja application's `conf.Modules class`:
+- Install an instance of the `NinjaCamundaModule` in your Ninja application's `conf.Modules` class:

 ```java